jonsequitur/PocketContainer/README.md

 #### Extensibility via partial classes

 [The Clone extension](https://github.com/jonsequitur/PocketContainer/blob/master/PocketContainer/PocketContainer.Clone.cs) is an example of a partial class being used to extend `PocketContainer`.
-Because this extensibility relies on modifying private fields, these fields are considered to be part of the backwards compatibility contract of `PocketContainer`, and a change to one of them constitutes a breaking change and will incur a major version bump.
+Because this extensibility mechanism relies on access to `PocketContainer`'s private fields, these fields are considered to be part of the backwards compatibility contract of `PocketContainer`, and a change to one of them constitutes a breaking change and will incur a major version bump.

 #### Lazy<T> and Func<T>

-`PocketContainer` can return `Lazy<T>` and `Func<T>` instances that, when resolved or invoked, result in `Resolve` calls into the container.
-They do not need to be explicitly registered.
+`PocketContainer` can return `Lazy<T>` and `Func<T>` instances that, when resolved or invoked, result in `Resolve` calls into the container. `Lazy<T>` and `Func<T>` do not need to be explicitly registered, but this behavior can be overridden by registering them.

 Support for other similar types can be added trivially using `AddStrategy`.